Configuration Validation with Large Language Models: Evaluation and Findings

-When an \llm identifies a misconfiguration from the validating configuration file, \ourframework also requests the \llm to provide explanations to its judgment to aid developers in debugging the root cause and fixing the misconfiguration (\S\ref{sec:sv:pp}).
-To assess the clarity and accuracy of these explanations, we randomly select one answer in which the misconfiguration is correctly identified per (sub-category, system, \llm) tuple, and collect a total of 204 answers (resulted from 2,040 queries).
-Upon careful manual review, we determined that 93.6\% of the reasons given by the LLMs are clear and directly address the root cause of the misconfigurations.
-This indicates that LLMs can both detect misconfigurations and provide meaningful explanations for them.
-1.9\% of the answers contain a mix of correct and incorrect explanations across their queries.
-However, these incorrect reasons were filtered out by the text clustering method outlined in \S\ref{sec:sv:pp} because the correct reasons are dominating.
+When an \llm detects a misconfiguration, \ourframework also asks the \llm to explain the reason to aid debugging and fixing the misconfiguration (\S\ref{sec:sv:pp}).
+To evaluate these explanations, we randomly select one answer in which the misconfiguration is correctly detected per $\langle$subcategory, project, LLM$\rangle$ tuple, and collect a total of 740 answers (resulting from 2,220 queries).
+Upon careful manual review, we determined that 93.9\% of the reasons given by the LLMs are clear and explain the misconfigurations.
+3.1\% of the answers contain a mix of correct and incorrect reasons across queries.
+Ciri filters out incorrect reasons using the voting mechanism (\S\ref{sec:ciri:clustering}) as correct reasons are dominating.
 Figure~\ref{fig:wrong-reason} presents an example of mixed reasons, with the second reason being an instance of hallucination.

-\para{Implication.} With frameworks like \fw, state-of-the-art LLMs can effectively validate configurations for syntax or range violations.
-However, they are less effective for the configurations that involve dependencies between parameters and software versions, showing the challenges for LLMs to reason the interactions between configuration and between configuration and code~\cite{meinicke:16}.
-To improve the effectiveness for those misconfigurations, one can re-train or fine-tune LLMs with data related to dependency and versions.
-Our results also show that small configuration snippets are much easier for LLMs to validate, supporting incremental, continuous configuration change practice which is already widely adoped in practice~\cite{tang:sosp:15,beyer:2018}.
-Lastly, while \llms often provide correct explanations on misconfigurations that can aid debugging, it is crucial for developers to use these explanations with discretion, as they may not be consistently accurate.
+In short, with frameworks like \fw, LLMs can effectively validate configurations for syntax or range violations; but are less effective for the configurations that involve dependencies between parameters and software versions, showing the challenges for LLMs to reason about interactions between parameters and between configuration and code~\cite{meinicke:16}.
+To address those misconfigurations, one can re-train or fine-tune LLMs with data related to dependency and versions.